MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Introduction

-Recently, a new large-scale model named Mistal-7B \cite{jiang2023mistral} has been introduced, rivaling existing models with fewer parameters thanks to various architectural choices.
-This opens the possibility to use an LLM-empowered MDS architecture with edge-cloud collaboration, where a light LLM Model such as Mistral-7B resides at the edge (e.g., at a roadside unit), and a bigger LLM resides in the cloud.
-Edge LLMs can perform initial vehicle misbehavior detection in real-time, providing immediate feedback and alerts to vehicle systems.
-Cloud LLMs can complement this by conducting deeper analysis, incorporating additional contextual information from a broader, and possibly multi-modal dataset stored in the cloud (e.g., multimodal traffic information from the intelligent transportation system).
+Recently, several LLMs were introduced, among which Mistral-7B \cite{jiang2023mistral} has gained attention for its exceptional balance between model size and performance, making it particularly suitable for ressource constrainted application like vehicular networks.
+More importantly, it is open-weight model, which opens the possibility to adapt and leverage it as an LLM-empowered MDS architecture.
+In this work we propose an edge-cloud setting, where a quantized Mistral-7B is deployed at the edge (e.g., at a roadside unit (RSU), and a deeper LLM resides in the cloud.
+The Edge LLM can perform initial vehicle misbehavior detection in real-time on short Basic Safety Message (BSM) sequences, providing immediate feedback and alerts to vehicle systems.
+Cloud LLMs can complement this by conducting more in-depth analysis on longer BSM sequences and by incorporating additional contextual information from a broader and possibly multi-modal dataset stored in the cloud (e.g., multimodal traffic information from the intelligent transportation system).
 Using the edge LLM has the advantage of processing vehicular communication data locally, minimizing the need to transmit raw data to the cloud and preserving user privacy.
-Cloud LLMs can be utilized for more general analysis that uses edge LLMs insights, and other data external to the communication system, ensuring compliance with privacy regulations and minimizing the risk of data privacy breaches.
+Cloud LLMs can be utilized for more general analysis that uses edge LLMs insights and other data external to the communication system, ensuring compliance with privacy regulations and minimizing the risk of data privacy breaches.

+In this article, we focus mainly on the implementation of Mistral-7B as the edge LLM to classify vehicle behaviors.
+Thus, the main contributions of this article are as follows: \begin{itemize} \item We propose an LLM-based Misbehavior detection framework leveraging Mistral-7B for BSM sequence classification. \item We design our data preprocessing carefully to avoid label leaking or training data leaking for a more reliable performance assessment and efficient model inference to enable easy edge deployment. \item We compare Mistral-7B's performance to other prominent open-source LLMs, namely LLAMA2-7B and BERT-based architecture, in the context of MDS, and we demonstrate its superior results. \item We use quantization and study BSM sequence lengths to optimize model deployment within the limited computational resources of vehicular networks. \end{itemize}